bghira/SimpleTuner/documentation/quickstart/SANA.md

 - `validation_num_inference_steps` - Use somewhere around 50 for the best quality, though you can accept less if you're happy with the results.
 - `use_ema` - setting this to `true` will greatly help obtain a more smoothed result alongside your main trained checkpoint.

-- `optimizer` - Since Sana requires fp16, some optimisers like `adamw_bf16` will not work with it.
-You can use `optimi-lion`, `optimi-stableadamw` or others you are familiar with instead.
+- `optimizer` - You can use any optimiser you are comfortable and familiar with, but we will use `optimi-adamw` for this example.
-- `mixed_precision` - This gets overridden to `no` for you anyway, since we rely on fp16 training.
+- `mixed_precision` - It's recommended to set this to `bf16` for the most efficient training configuration, or `no` (but will consume more memory and be slower).
+  - A value of `fp16` is not recommended here but may be required for certain Sana finetunes (and introduces other new issues to enable this)
 - `gradient_checkpointing` - Disabling this will go the fastest, but limits your batch sizes.
 It is required to enable this to get the lowest VRAM usage.
 - `gradient_checkpointing_interval` - If `gradient_checkpointing` feels like overkill on your GPU, you could set this to a value of 2 or higher to only checkpoint every _n_ blocks.
 A value of 2 would checkpoint half of the blocks, and 3 would be one-third.